 - FAA compliant

 - 20-hours of continuous operation

-You can buy the Ulanzi anti-collision strobe light here.
+You can buy the Ulanzi anti-collision strobe light on Amazon.

 This is one of the best anti-collision lightings for drones on the market.
 It provides 360-degree visibility and is immensely lightweight.
 It has been specifically designed for commercial drone pilots.
 It can be mounted using 3M adhesive tape.